Pumpernickel: Etymology

 Contemporary English pumpernickel is a loanword from German Pumpernickel (compare also German Pompernickel and Bompernickel), referring to a black bread from Westphalia.
 The word is found in English-language literature as early as 1738.
 Before its use to refer to the bread, the German word was used to mean "lout" (and can later be found in southern German-speaking areas in use for "vivacious child" or "small, plump person or child").
 The German word is constructed from two elements: Early modern German pumper meaning 'fart' (recorded in 1558 in this sense) or "to knock, fall noisily", from which the sense of "fart" derived (Middle High German pumpern).
 The second element, Nickel, is pet form of the name Nikolaus.
 An earlier word for the bread is attested in English as cranck broat, meaning "sick bread".

 The Oxford English Dictionary highlights that while there is uncertainty around the exact sense of the word Pumpernickel as used in German to refer to the bread, "it is clearly depreciative", potentially a negative means of describing Westphalian bread by outsiders.
 According to the dictionary, "This type of bread was probably so called either on account of its being difficult to digest and causing flatulence or in a more general allusion to its hardness and poor quality".

-As early as the 1600s, a folk etymology is recorded that proposes that the name Pumpernickel derives from the French bon pour Nicol ("good only for Nicol"), where Nicol was purportedly the name of a horse.
+As early as the 1600s, a folk etymology is recorded that proposes that the name Pumpernickel derives from the French bon pour Nicole ("good only for Nicole"), where Nicole was purportedly the name of a horse.
 While false, this etymology is found in early modern German and is reflected in the form bonpournikel.

 Germany

 Pumpernickel has been long associated with the Westphalia region of Germany, first referred to in print in 1450.
 Although it is not known whether this and other early references refer to precisely the bread that came to be known as Pumpernickel, Westphalian pumpernickel is distinguished by the use of coarse rye meal and a very long baking period, which gives the bread its characteristic dark color.
-Like most traditional all-rye breads, pumpernickel is made with an acidic sourdough starter, which preserves dough structure.
-The acid inactivates the rye protein, amylase, which converts the starch to sugar.
-That sourdough starter is sometimes augmented, or replaced, in commercial baking by adding citric acid or lactic acid along with commercial yeast.
+Contrary to modern belief, traditional pumpernickel loaves from Germany do not contain sourdough starter (or any other kind of leavening agent) to be authentically formed.
+Historically, it was made with only coarsely-broken rye grain (rather than rye flour), salt, and water.
+Modern variations will include rye flour and sourdough starter for added flavor and rising, but neither are necessary.
+Pumpernickel bread was a satiating bread that was often eaten by poor farmers and their horses for nourishment during long work days, thus required as little ingredients as possible to make in large quantities for many stomachs.